markkerzner/talmudilluminated/doc/benefits.md

 it was written down, in Hebrew and Aramaic.
 * The twentieth century saw the translation in English, with the explanations.
 * Talmud Illuminated is a unique compendium of summaries of each page, illustrated with a fitting choice from world art.
 * It is thus a priceless body of knowledge the study of which will confer many benefits on the student.
-Here they are listed below.
+Here are some of these benefits listed below.

 ### Mental gymnastics